Does My Teen Need Treatment?

 Teenagers are rarely easy.
 Normal adolescents, bless their hearts, can be moody, demanding, self centered and otherwise preoccupied at the expense of their studies or the family.
 When things go wrong, it can be rocky going.
 Depression, eating disorders, oppositional behavior and drug use are just some of the quagmires lying in the way of healthy adolescent development.
 Treatment can be a Godsend; even medications when appropriate can help many of the problems that teens may face.

-So, do we just run to medicate an adolescent when he or she starts to show symptoms during a divorce?
+So, do we just run to medicate an adolescent when he or she starts to show symptoms during a divorce or some other stressor?
 The side effects of medications are real, but not doing any treatment may lead to far worse.
 This discussion is part one of an overview that can help you to get it right.
 For a more complete treatment of this issue, look at the Intelligent Divorce book series, which provide chapters on the successful evaluation and treatment of teens in who are in trouble.